-The integration between Artifactory Crowd allows you to delegate authentication requests to Atlassian Crowd, use authenticated Crowd users and have Artifactory participate in a transparent SSO environment managed by Crowd.
+The integration between Artifactory and Crowd allows you to delegate authentication requests to Atlassian Crowd, use authenticated Crowd users and have Artifactory participate in a transparent SSO environment managed by Crowd.

 In addition, this integration allows the use of JIRA User Server as an authentication server, but without support of SSO.

 Crowd integration can then be configured in the Admin module under Security | Crowd.